It’s your show.

 - Threshold – This setting controls the edge-detection between you and your green screen.

 - Virtual camera – A software camera.
 We combine your webcam image with mmhmm’s visual effects to create a new, “virtual” output.
 The mmhmm virtual camera can be selected, like any other camera, in your video conference application.
-[Link to the howto section for connecting the camera in Setup in this manual].
+See how you can set up your camera with Zoom and other web-based apps.

 - Watermark – An identifying logo, signature, or design added to a work that names the owner or tool used to author it.
-The mmhmm logo watermark is shown on presentations; you can turn it off using the Rooms menu if you prefer.
+The mmhmm logo watermark is shown on presentations but can be turned off if desired.